Issues and Accomplishments

 Rate Hikes

-In the four years preceding Vicki’s election the water rate hikes were 4.00, 5.95, 8.00 and 7.00 respectively but since Vicki’s election to the board the water rate increases have remained close to or below CPI.
+Since Vicki’s election to the board the water rate increases have remained close to or below CPI.
+During Covid Vicki and her fellow Board Members held the line with a zero-rate hike in water and sewer.
 Vicki believes that no rate hike should be implemented without proper transparency to the people of Escambia County explaining the necessity and value of the increase.
 Vicki believes it is important to provide excellent services at a cost our citizens can afford.
 Once re-elected as your ECUA Board member, Vicki will continue to fight to keep the quality of services high and against unnecessary rate hikes.

 Compost